That sound you hear could be a door opening for the 2017 Redskins.

 Aaron Rodgers is injured.
 The Cowboys were struggling with Zeke Elliott in the lineup and he may not play until after Thanksgiving.
 Seattle’s defense has been strong but their success could be limited by a weak offensive line.
 The Falcons are still haunted by blowing a huge lead in the Super Bowl.

-The Eagles, who are the only one-loss team in the NFL, currently have the best record in the NFC and they are playing well.
+The Eagles, who are the only one-loss team in the NFC, currently have the best record in the conference and they are playing well.
 The Redskins get a shot at them Monday night.
 A win would put them in excellent shape.

 The Redskins are one of eight NFC teams that have two losses.
 Of the others, the Packers could well be heading south without Rodgers behind center.
 The Redskins have beaten the Rams and they will get their shot at the Seahawks, Vikings, and Saints in the coming weeks.
 The other teams with two losses are the Falcons and Panthers.
 And the Redskins will get a chance to make the Eagles a two-loss team on Monday.